livepeer/go-livepeer/README.md

 ## Requirements

-This project requires `go`.
-A unix shell is also required.
+This project requires `go` and a unix shell.

 - [Installing and Managing Go](doc/go.md)